 - Maintaining Safety and Reliability

-Each of the four strategic priorities are briefly summarized below and will be explored further in future publications.
+Each of the four strategic priorities is briefly summarized below and will be explored further in future publications.

 “We’re in the stone age of cybersecurity.
 Real learning will only come after the first major incident.”